 The Bahnhof and bus station are on the east edge of town and the Altstadt (where the Markt is) is just a 10 minute walk, first down Bahnhofstrasse, then left on Heiligengeiststrasse.
 The two hills (Burgberg and Muenzenberg) are at the south end of town.
 See map of Quedlinburg at the bottom.

 The Tourist Office is located on the Markt at #2.
 This is a good first stop to get a town map and make hotel reservations if you need them.
 There is a variety of places to stay, from fancy hotels, reasonable pensions, rooms in homes and a youth hostel.
 They are open daily Apr-Sept, closed Sundays in winter. (www.quedlinburg-info.de)

 More expensive: check out the prices and photos on their websites.

 The hotels mentioned above are also good choices for a meal.
 In addition, the following restaurants are tasty spots:

-For how to get to here, see Travel to the Harz.
+For tips on how to get to Quedlinburg, or other towns in the Harz, see travel to the Harz.